gabriela-framework/gabriela/docs/README.md

 ````

 As you can see, we injected the `next` function into our middleware and called it after the request has finished.
-Now, the output would be correct.
+Now, the output will be correct.

 ````
 Google request finished